ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 Clarissa was first cousins with [William Krum Personius](https://www.findagrave.com/memorial/162786830/william-krum-personius) (10 Feb 1811 to 25 Apr 1887), as they share the common grandfather [James Jacobus Personius](https://www.findagrave.com/memorial/36649297/james-jacobus-personius) (11 Jun 1747 to 14 May 1836).
 William Krum Personius was the father of [Walker Voorhis Personius](https://www.findagrave.com/memorial/98386104/walker-voorhis-personius) (1836 to 1914), dry goods merchant, postmaster and justice of the peace, and [Charles William Personius](https://www.findagrave.com/memorial/89338759/charles-w-personius) (1840 to 02 Feb 1924), who owned the lower grist mill at the time that it was divided to create the Wolcott Lot, the future Mills' Home.
 Both Walker and Charles were Civil War veterans and [founding members]({{% relref "founding-documents" %}}) of the Congregational Church of Mott's Corners.

-Therefore, in the absence of specific evidence to the mason’s identity, it seems most probable that he was Alonzo B. Northrop.
+Therefore, if Edward Marsh is excluded, and in the absence of any other specific evidence to the mason’s identity, it seems most probable that he was Alonzo B. Northrop.
 (Although obviously, multiple stone masons may have worked together on jobs.)

 <div class="cols">
 {{% fig "mills-home/masons/1906-06-21-Ithaca-Daily-Journal-Ithaca-NY-p3" "350" /%}}